i-doit/knowledge-base/docs/en/installation/manual-installation/microsoft-windows-server/index.md

 !!! info "If the Windows Firewall is activated, you will be asked if want to trust the application"

-If the installation was successful, a small window with the message =="i-doit has been installed successfully."== will display. <br>
+If the installation was successful, a small window with the message "==i-doit has been installed successfully.==" will display.<br>
 After clicking ==OK== a new browser tab with the `localhost` URL will be opened automatically and you can use i-doit to the full extent.

 !!! info "If an error occurred during the installation, a log file is automatically created in the i-doit folder"